 It might feel like you have plenty of time before your move, but there are lots of things you can do straight away.
 Don’t leave things until the last minute – even if your move is several months away there’s no reason not to get started now.
 Here’s some things you can be getting on with:

 - Great!
 You’ve already found our online moving house checklist, but what about when you’re not online?
-Download the printable version of the checklist and tick off each item as it is completed.
+Download the printable version of the moving house checklist and tick off each item as it is completed.